-Management has evaluated subsequent events through June 14, 2019, the date that the financial statements were available to be issued, and determined that no additional disclosures are necessary.
-No events occurring after this date have been evaluated for inclusion in these financial statements.
+Management has evaluated subsequent events through June 24, 2020, the date that the financial statements were available to be issued, and determined that the following matter required additional disclosure in the financial statements.
+No other events occurring after this date have been evaluated for inclusion in these financial statements.